-Sections 3B(9) and (10) restrictions on judicial speech are essential to the maintenance of the integrity, impartiality, and independence of the judiciary.
-A pending proceeding is one that has begun but not yet reached final disposition.
-An impending proceeding is one that is anticipated but not yet begun.
 The requirement that judges abstain from public comment regarding a pending or impending proceeding continues during any appellate process and until final disposition.
-Sections 3B(9) and (10) do not prohibit a judge from commenting on proceedings in which the judge is a litigant in a personal capacity, but in cases such as a writ of mandamus where the judge is a litigant in an official capacity, the judge must not comment publicly.
-The conduct of lawyers relating to trial publicity is governed by South Dakota Rule of Professional Conduct 3.6.
+This Section does not prohibit a judge from commenting on proceedings in which the judge is a litigant in a personal capacity, but in cases such as a write of mandamus where the judge is a litigant in an official capacity, the judge must not comment publicly.
+The conduct of lawyers relating to trial publicity is governed by DR 7-107 of the Code of Professional Responsibility.

-(11) A judge shall not commend or criticize jurors for their verdict other than in a court order or opinion in a proceeding, but may express appreciation to jurors for their service to the judicial system and the community.
+(10) A judge shall not commend or criticize jurors for their verdict other than in a court order or opinion in a proceeding, but may express appreciation to jurors for their service to the judicial system and the community.